Table of Contents

 Employees want a sense of purpose

-Just as your mission statement makes an impact on consumer sentiment, the same can be said about employee sentiment.
+Just as your company mission statement makes an impact on consumer sentiment, the same can be said about employee sentiment.

 According to a recent Gallup poll Gen Z and millennials (who make up nearly half of the full-time workforce in the US) value belonging to a company with a strong moral compass.
 They appreciate ethical leadership, and they want to know that their own work has a positive impact on the world at large.